eslint/eslint/docs/src/use/configure/configuration-files.md

 ## Configuration File

-The ESLint configuration file is named `eslint.config.js`.
+The ESLint configuration file may be named any of the following:

+* `eslint.config.js`
+* `eslint.config.mjs`
+* `eslint.config.cjs`

 It should be placed in the root directory of your project and export an array of [configuration objects](#configuration-objects).
 Here's an example:

 ```js
 // eslint.config.js